alal9000/socializer_dev/scratch.md

 -new signup auth email (last)
--change email functionality (need to send email validation) -edit / save toggle functionality to update the forms on the front end ==end==
+-change email functionality (need to send email validation) -edit / save toggle functionality to update the forms on the front end -add pagination to friends page
+-make sure messages can be removed in message template -outgoing messages should show in the senders messages page ==end==

 ==testing==